Childrens Commissioner for England speaks out on children and young peoples mental health

-Summary prepared for Diocesan Synod- see end of section
+Summary prepared for Diocesan Synod April 2018- see attachment below.

 Getting help in a crisis see click here

 Offers half day awareness training http://www.ruralactionderbyshire.org.uk/ or search Eventbrite for ‘Suicide awareness seminar’.
 This project is located at Rural Action Derbyshire (formerly Derbyshire Rural Community Council).